 ABOUT BOB BLAZIER

-For more than 40 years, Bob Blazier, president of the Crystal Lake Chamber of Commerce, has lived and breathed Crystal Lake.
+For more than 50 years, Bob Blazier, former president of the Crystal Lake Chamber of Commerce, has lived and breathed Crystal Lake.
 He has developed deep roots from more than two decades with schools in Crystal Lake Community Consolidated Elementary School District 47, his work with the Northern Illinois Medical Center, and more than a decade at the chamber.

 “A lot of the things I do are community-oriented,” Blazier says.
 “I have a strong feeling that this community has been very good to me and to [my wife] Rosemary and my family.
 So one payback I can make is to be involved in the community.”